-Overall, a total cost of \$75,000,000 is needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
-From the total cost, it is projected that \$67,000,000 of state and federal funding is needed.
-This number does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their entirety.
+Overall, a total cost of \$2,414,176,760 is needed to implement the recommended FMEs, FMSs, and FMPs in this regional flood plan.
+From the total cost, it is projected that \$2,172,759,084 of state and federal funding is needed.
+This number is equal to 90% of the action costs, assuming that the entity will require 90% funding.
+It does not represent the amount of funding needed to mitigate all risks in the region and solve flooding problems in their entirety.
 This number simply represents the funding needs for the specific, identified studies, strategies, and projects in this cycle of regional flood planning.
 Future cycles of regional flood planning will continue to identify more projects and studies needed to further flood mitigation efforts in the Lower Rio Grande Planning Region.

-Chapter 10: Public Outreach and Engagement
+Task 10: Public Outreach and Engagement

-The objective of this task is to address public participation, public meetings, and administrative and technical support activities that are required to complete and submit a draft Regional Flood Plan by August 1, 2022, and the final adopted Regional Flood Plan by January 10, 2023.
-These activities are ongoing from the start to the completion of the planning process.
+The objective of this task is to address public participation, public meetings, and administrative and technical support activities that are required to complete and submit a draft Regional Flood Plan by August 1, 2022, the final adopted Regional Flood Plan by January 10, 2023, and an Amended Regional Flood Plan by July 14, 2023.
+These outreach and engagement activities were ongoing from the start to the completion of the planning process.